buddypress/buddypress/readme.txt

 You can download and install BuddyPress using the built in WordPress plugin installer.
 If you download BuddyPress manually, make sure it is uploaded to "/wp-content/plugins/buddypress/".

 Activate BuddyPress in the "Plugins" admin panel using the "Activate" link.

-You will need to enable permalink support in your WordPress installation for BuddyPress pages to function correctly.
-You can set this up using the "Settings > Permalinks" menu in your WordPress admin area.

-Finally, you will need to activate a BuddyPress compatible theme.
-BuddyPress comes with one, and you can activate it using the "Appearance > Themes" menu in your WordPress admin area.
-To install other BuddyPress compatible themes, use the "Appearance > Add New Themes" menu and select the "buddypress" checkbox before hitting the "Find Themes" button.
+You'll then see a message asking you to complete the BuddyPress Installation Wizard.
+This will guide you through configuring your site for BuddyPress.

 --- Forums Support ---

 BuddyPress also includes support for discussion forums.
 Each group created on your site can have its own discussion forum.
-If you'd like to enable this feature please use the "BuddyPress > Forums Setup" menu in your WordPress admin area and follow the on screen instructions.
+If you'd like to enable this feature, after completing the Installation Wizard, please use the "BuddyPress > Forums Setup" menu in your WordPress admin area and follow the on-screen instructions.

 == Frequently Asked Questions ==

 = Can I use my existing WordPress theme? =

 Of course!
-First install and activate BuddyPress, then download and activate the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">template extension pack</a>.
-This plugin will run you through the process step-by-step.
+Once you've installed and activated BuddyPress, the Installation Wizard will guide you through the available theme options.
+You'll be given the option of installing the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">template extension pack</a>, which will help you add BuddyPress compatibility to your existing theme.

 Be sure to also try out the default theme bundled with BuddyPress.
-It provides all the awesome features of a standard WordPress blog, but also integrates the BuddyPress features both seamlessly and beautfully.
-It's also really easy to modify with custom header support, widget support and via a <a href="http://codex.buddypress.org/how-to-guides/building-a-buddypress-child-theme/">child theme</a>.
+It provides all the awesome features of a standard WordPress blog, but also integrates BuddyPress' features both seamlessly and beautfully.
+It's also really easy to modify with custom header and background support, widgets and via a <a href="http://codex.buddypress.org/how-to-guides/building-a-buddypress-child-theme/">child theme</a>.

-= Will this work on standard WordPress and WordPress MU? =
+= Will this work on WordPress multisite? =

 Yes!
-BuddyPress will run on both versions of WordPress.
-If you are using WordPress MU then BuddyPress will support the global tracking of blogs, posts and comments.
+If your WordPress site has multisite enabled, BuddyPress will support the global tracking of blogs, posts and comments.

 = Where can I get support? =